Hagerstown and Frederick Railway: Competition and decline

 By the 1920s the H&F faced competition from two sources: the automobile and the Blue Ridge Transportation Company, a bus company owned by Potomac Edison.
+According to Reuben Moss, president of the Hagerstown & Frederick Railway Historical Society, the H&F bought its final brand-new trolley car in 1921.
 A gradual decline set in starting with the closure of the Washington Street line in Hagerstown and the end of Electric Park, both in 1927.
 In 1929 the loop line on Mulberry Street closed, and in the same year the Braddock Hotel burned and was not replaced.